MischaU8/yumyum/fillets/optimizing-fillet-intersections-05_lkw6RTUAh60.md

 Uploaded: 2023-05-17

-yum yum Floyd here with a quick look at optimizing fillet intersections and plasticity to produce cleaner Corner topology on this asset start by adding new edges using the keyboard shortcut
+yum yum Floyd here with a quick look at optimizing fillet intersections in Plasticity to produce cleaner Corner topology on this asset start by adding new edges using the keyboard shortcut
 Ctrl R to use the iso param tool and use